 The Archives Unleashed Cloud

 The Archives Unleashed Cloud is an open source cloud-based analysis tool that helps researchers and scholars conduct web archive analysis.
 It supports the priorities of accessibility and usability of web archives by providing users a web-based front end to access the Archives Unleashed Toolkit.
 It has been primarily developed by our project co-investigator and developer, Nick Ruest.

 Core features of the Archives Unleashed Cloud include:

 - Syncing Archive-It collections;

 - Ingesting Archive-It collections via WASAPI to AUK;

-- Creating a network graph, domain distribution list, full-text derivatives, and making each available for download;
+- Creating a network graph, domain distribution list, full text, and full text by domain derivatives, and making each available for download;

 - Providing an in-browser network diagram to see major nodes and connections within your collection.

 A Guided Tour of the Archives Unleashed Cloud

 The main collections screen provides some basic information about each collection: title, if the collection has been analyzed in AUK yet, if it is publicly available (in Archive-It), the number of ARC/WARCs in the collection, and the size of the collection.
 You can see this below!

 From the main collections screen, users can select a specific collection to download, which will trigger a number of background jobs.
 The first job uses data gathered from the WASAPI endpoint to download and verify each ARC/WARC file to our AUK instance.
 Once the entire collection is downloaded, an automatic email is generated to notify the user that the collection has been downloaded, and analysis will begin.

 The analysis process then triggers an Apache Spark job and uses AUT to create a basic set of derivatives: